I don't know about you but "going viral" isn't always positive, especially if you don't have many tools to manage...

 Adults 1-2 Tablespoons 3 x day

-This will keep for approximately 2 weeks.
+This will keep in fridge for approximately 2 weeks.

 Always check with a qualified Herbalist or Naturopath before taking plant medicines.